spatker/gol_js/README.md

-# gol_js
-Game of life in Javascript
+# Game of life in Javascript